MLCommons

 - Neutrality and membership: industry participation improves relevance, but the measured parties may also help shape what gets measured.

-- Performance and safety: measuring speed, throughput, and efficiency is easier than measuring reliability, misuse resistance, or social harm.
+- Performance and safety: measuring speed, throughput, and efficiency is easier than measuring reliability, misuse resistance, social harm, or post-deployment behavior.

 - Static tests and moving systems: AI models, serving stacks, and attack methods change quickly, so benchmarks need continuous stewardship.